chef/chef-web-docs/content/supported_versions.md

 ## Supported commercial distributions

-Use of these and later versions of these distributions must be by the Chef End User License Agreement or a commercial agreement with the Chef.
-Additional information is available in this announcement.
+Use of these and later versions of these distributions must be by the [Chef End User License Agreement](https://www.chef.io/end-user-license-agreement) or a commercial agreement with the Chef.
+Additional information is available in our blog post of [Introducing the New Chef](https://www.chef.io/blog/chef-software-announces-the-enterprise-automation-stack).

 | Product           | Version | Release | Lifecycle status | Release date | EOL date                              |
 |-------------------|---------|---------|------------------|--------------|---------------------------------------|